 How to apply for Czech Republic visa

-Visit http://www.vfsglobal.com/czechrepublic/india/Application-form.
+To apply for Czech Republic visa , Visit the link .
 On this website, you will be provided the option of downloading the application form or filling it online.
 Choose whichever is more convenient for you.

 For Online Application